ajhaller/IPEDS/cran-comments.md

 * Removed messages printed to console from R/admission_reqs.R, and it instead returns a tibble that can be used to extract the information a user is interested in, and then print() that object.

+# Resubmission #2
+This is a resubmission.
+In this version I have:

+* Changed start of the description to not include "This package", package name, title or similar.